 The following may help you to decide whether and when to use elder mediation.

 Elder mediation is a cost-effective way of reaching a decision, agreeing an action plan or resolving a dispute involving an older person.
-The process aims to ensure that the voice of every participant is heard and respected.
-It can help to prevent or reduce the vulnerability of older people or their carers.
+Trained elder mediators work to ensure that the voice of every participant is heard and respected.
+This can help to prevent or reduce the vulnerability of older people and their carers.

 Mediation is not a legal process, nor is it counselling or therapy.
-But it does deal with human needs and emotions as well as practicalities.
-After mediation, many people comment on the helpfulness of someone neutral enabling people to listen and be heard, and to look to the future.
+But it does deal with human needs and emotions as well as practical matters.
+Most people who have used mediation say they would recommend it.
+They find it made a difference to have an expert, neutral third party involved.

 Even if you have reached the point of considering a legal route to sort out a problem, it is worth trying mediation first.
 This is because it is a more constructive, quicker and far cheaper option.
-Mediation can often be organised quickly.
+We can usually organise mediation quickly.
 It can improve or resolve things in one or two meetings, sometimes more if there are lots of issues or they are complex.

-Any issues of concern to or about older people, including for example:
+Elder mediation can address any issues of concern to or about older people.
+This includes for example:

 - decisions about living, care or support arrangements